gecko0307/dagon-demo/README.md

 Controls
 --------
 LMB enables mouse look, WASD keys are used to move and strafe, spacebar - to jump.

-Press enter to get in the car, RMB to create a light ball.
+Press Enter to get in the car, RMB to create a light ball.
+Press arrow keys rotate the sun (change daytime).

+While in the car, press W/S to accelerate forward/backward, A/S to steer, Enter to get out.

+Press Escape or close the window to exit the application.

 License
 -------